 7. Q: How does the effective date affect the assessment of whether a significant loss to the reinsurer was reasonably possible?

-A: The risk transfer assessment is made at contract inception, based on facts and circumstances known at the time.
-Because that point in time has passed for existing contracts, some have suggested that the risk transfer provisions be applied as of the effective date.
-However, that approach to the risk transfer assessment would violate the requirement to consider all cash flows from the contract.
+A: The risk-transfer assessment is made at contract inception, based on facts and circumstances known at the time.
+Because that point in time has passed for existing contracts, some have suggested that the risk-transfer provisions be applied as of the effective date.
+However, that approach to the risk-transfer assessment would violate the requirement to consider all cash flows from the contract.
 Therefore, the test must be applied from contract inception, considering the effect of any subsequent contract amendments.
 Careful evaluation and considered judgment will be required to determine whether a significant loss to the reinsurer was reasonably possible at inception.

-8. Q: Should risk transfer be reassessed if contractual terms are subsequently amended?
+8. Q: Should risk-transfer be reassessed if contractual terms are subsequently amended?

 A: Yes.
-When contractual terms are amended, risk transfer should be reassessed.
+When contractual terms are amended, risk-transfer should be reassessed.
 For example, a contract that upon inception met the conditions for reinsurance accounting could later be amended so that it no longer meets those conditions.
 The contract should then be reclassified and accounted for as a deposit.

-9. Q: How should the risk transfer assessment be made when a contract has been amended?
+9. Q: How should the risk-transfer assessment be made when a contract has been amended?

-A: No particular method is prescribed for assessing risk transfer in light of a contract amendment.
-Whether an amended contract in substance transfers risk must be determined considering all of the facts and circumstances in light of the risk transfer requirements.
+A: No particular method is prescribed for assessing risk-transfer in light of a contract amendment.
+Whether an amended contract in substance transfers risk must be determined considering all of the facts and circumstances in light of the risk-transfer requirements.
 Judgment also will be required to determine whether an amendment in effect creates a new contract.

 10. Q: For purposes of evaluating whether a contract with a reinsurer transfers risk, what constitutes a contract?